310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% bubble Chiaki %}
 <th>(*Sigh…*)</th>

 <th>(What do I do?
 What do I do?
-I’m in big trouble.)</th>
+I’m in a huge predicament.)</th>

 <th>(Think, Morisawa Chiaki!
 Think of a way to break out of this dilemma!
-Ahhh, I knew this already, but… this wouldn't go like a tokusatsu show would, huh!?)</th>
+Ahhh, gosh, I knew this already, but… this wouldn't go like a tokusatsu show would, huh!?)</th>

 <th>(This isn't something I could settle by doing a grand transformation sequence and defeating the evil, huh!?
 Yep, not happening!
 Think more realistically!)</th>